healthyregions/oeps/docs/commands/census-get-geodata.md

 * `destination`:
-    * Type: STRING
+    * Type: <click.types.Path object at 0x7b0888c21b10>
-    * Default: `../.cache/geodata`
+    * Default: `None`
     * Usage: `--destination`

     Output directory for export.
-Treated as a directory, and not a file path.
+If not provided, results will be in .cache/geodata.